Babies above, bodies below! The Buried Past below the Žižkov Television Tower

 One of the last major changes to the tower so far is the Babies.
 In 2017, they were removed for repairs, but instead of going back up, they were replaced by 10 new babies which went in their place in 2019, while Černý now holds possession of the original 10 building babies, which were temporarily displayed in Palm Springs, California in 2018, then moved again to the Tijuana Cultural Center, or CECUT, until 2024.

-The television tower’s futuristic design fits into the Y2K bubbly aesthetic, which heavily contrasts with the classical Prague buildings it’s surrounded by.
-That, and the technical elements which give the tower its purpose, makes it an excellent example of high-tech architecture.
-The average antenna tower with observation capabilities is usually designed with a lattice structure, but a part of the postmodern architectural movement is unconventionality.
-Thus, the tower also has postmodern elements, as the habitable spaces of the tower stand out in contrast to the integrated, camouflaged habitable spaces of lattice towers.
+Unconventionality is part of the postmodern architectural movement.
+Thus, the tower also has postmodern elements.
+For example, the habitable spaces of the television tower stand out in contrast to the integrated, camouflaged habitable spaces of lattice towers.
 With the introduction of the David Černý Babies onto the tower, not only is it given street cred in the postmodern architecture camp, but it also earns a more favorable view from the public for years to come.

 Perhaps it’s the Žižkov Television Tower’s outstanding stature that draws ire to this day.
 If not in addition to the razing of the Žižkov Old Jewish Cemetery, locals and international observers alike simply dislike the tower’s height and contrast to the rest of Prague and its skyline.
 Hence, the tower has been featured in many ugliest buildings lists.

-Is there possibly hidden commentary from the artist about the original occupants under the tower’s foundation and the destruction of their final resting place?
+Is there hidden commentary from the artist about the original occupants under the tower’s foundation and the destruction of their final resting place?
 Could the placement of the Babies be just a commentary about life above and death below, or is it also a critique of the communist government, a relatively new establishment, eroding the presence of the historic Jewish community in Prague?
-If they are, then the descendants are certainly enduring and fighting for recognition of their existence in a post-Communist Prague.
+If it is, then the descendants are certainly enduring and fighting for recognition of their existence in a post-Communist Prague.

 Written by Emanuel Linton